zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     """
 ```
-Understanding the impact of each weather feature on traffic volume is crucial to understand usually under what weather conditions do people go out in traffic
+Understanding the impact of each weather feature on traffic volume is crucial to understand usually under which weather conditions do people tend to go out in traffic

 Plot weather over traffic volume
 ```